matthiasprobst/pyCFDtoolkit/README.md

 ### v0.2.0
   - Package got renamed from `cfdtoolbox` to `cfdtoolkit`
+  - bugfixes
+  - class `DefFile` no longer needed. def filename is built from the case filename
 ### v0.1.0-rc
   - Ansys-CFX module (`cfx`) exists with limited functionality (notebook example code exists):
     - starting, resuming and stoping cases.